Michigan City Sioux Falls Billings EBR-1

 The Munising Formation extends for about 100 miles in this area.
 At lakeshore, erosion has produced the dramatic cliffs that make up the Pictured Rocks.
 Elsewhere, it has created several waterfalls.
 We sought out a few of these examples of evolving landscape.

 Wagner Falls drop twenty feet.
-This place is very easy to reach, at the end of a pleasant walk from a roadside turnout.
+This place is easy to reach, at the end of a pleasant walk from a roadside turnout.

 That path leads to a landing with a striking view of this 50-foot waterfall.
 It once continued behind the falls, but that part of the trail had to be closed because of the danger of collapses due to erosion.
 Here we're looking at the Munising Formation's Miners Castle Member.